insure logo

 How much is non-owner car insurance in Colorado by age?

-Age is also an important factor when it comes to pricing.
+Age is an important factor when it comes to pricing.
 Statistically, young drivers are a higher risk because they haven’t been driving for long and are more likely to cause an accident than older, more experienced drivers.
-In Colorado, a 45-year-old will pay $333 annually on average for a non-owner insurance policy compared to a 16-year-old driver who will pay $1,451 on average.
+In Colorado, a 45-year-old will pay an average of $285 annually for a non-owner insurance policy compared to a 16-year-old driver who will pay an average of $1,187.

 Average non-owner auto insurance rates in Colorado by age and gender